JD Gunn: Early life

 Gunn was born and raised in Panama City, Panama to an American family.
 He moved to the United States at the age of 15 where he attended high school at Wheaton Academy.
 He was a multi-sport athlete who played both basketball and soccer.

-Career
+Club career

 In 2018 Gunn committed to playing soccer at Biola University, and played with the Biola Eagles from 2019 to 2022.
 In 2022, he had a brief stint with the Charlotte Eagles in the USL League Two.
 He was named the Goalkeeper of the Year in the PacWest Conference in 2022.
 He moved to the Memphis Tigers in 2023, where he was a graduate student.

 On 9 February 2024, Gunn signed his first professional contract with New England Revolution II in the MLS Next Pro for the 2024 season.
 On 27 April 2024, he signed with the New England Revolution on a short-term contract for a Major League Soccer match against Inter Miami CF. On 11 October 2024, New England Revolution II exercised contract tying him to the club for the following season.

+On 5 February 2026, he signed with New England's first team.